Employee Tip: Filing for Unemployment in WI; Preparing for Appeal and Hearing

 Also, DWD has FAQs about the hearing procedures here.
 These FAQs answer common employee questions about what happens before, during, and after a hearing.
 You should review DWD’s information for a complete description of the hearing process.
 I’ll offer some additional information as follows.

 1. Hearing Location/Environment.
 A UI appeal hearing usually takes place in a small conference room in a governmental building.
 Sometimes, the hearing is scheduled as a phone conference.
-(If you are scheduled for a phone hearing but prefer an in-person hearing, you should contact DWD and inform them of that).

 The ALJ’s main functions are: (1) to control and direct how the hearing will proceed; (2) to accept into evidence documents that you or the employer bring; (3) to ask questions of the parties and their witnesses; and (4) to make legal decisions.